hyperonecom/h1-cli/docs/firewall.md

 ## h1 firewall transfer

-Transfer firewall to other project
+Transfer Firewall to other project

 ### Syntax